soijebor/Credit_Risk/README.md

   * For the BalancedRandomForestClassifier, print the feature importance, sorted in descending order (from most to least important feature), along with the feature score.

-## ***Challenge Summary***
+### ***Challenge Summary***

 * #### ***Naive Random Oversampling***

 For the Naive Random Oversampling algorithm,I resampled the training data with the RandomOversampler.
 I got a count of {'low_risk': 51366, 'high_risk': 51366}.
-I Train the Logistic Regression model using the resampled data.
+I used the resampled data to train the Logistic Regression model.
 The precision and recall average scores were 0.99 and 0.55 respectively with the balanced accuracy score of 0.65.

 * #### ***SMOTE Oversampling***

 For the SMOTE Oversampling algorithm,I resampled the training data with SMOTE.
 I got a count of {'low_risk': 51366, 'high_risk': 51366}.
-I Train the Logistic Regression model using the resampled data.
+I used the resampled data to train the Logistic Regression model.
 The precision and recall average scores were 0.99 and 0.69 respectively with the balanced accuracy score 0.66.

 * #### ***Undersampling***

 For the Undersampling algorithm,I resampled the training data with ClusterCentroids resampler.
 I got a count of {'high_risk': 246, 'low_risk': 246}.
-I Train the Logistic Regression model using the resampled data.
+I used the resampled data to train the Logistic Regression model.
 The precision and recall average scores were 0.99 and 0.42 respectively with the balanced accuracy score 0.54.

 * #### ***Combination (Over and Under) Sampling***

 For the Combination (Over and Under) Sampling algorithm,I resampled the training data with SMOTEENN.
 I got a count of 'high_risk': 51361, 'low_risk': 46653.
-I Train the Logistic Regression model using the resampled data.
+I used the resampled data to train the Logistic Regression model.
 The precision and recall average scores were 0.99 and 0.58 respectively with the balanced accuracy score 0.64.

 In conclusion, all 4 methods used had the same precison value of 0.99 and the SMOTE Oversampling had the highest recall score of 0.69 while Undersampling had the lowest recall score of 0.42.

+### ***Challenge Extension Summary***

+* #### ***Balanced Random Forest Classifier***

+For the Balanced Random Forest Classifier algorithm,I resampled the training data with RandomOversampler.
+The precision and recall average scores were 0.99 and 0.87 respectively with the balanced accuracy score 0.79.

+* #### ***Easy Ensemble AdaBoost Classifier***

+For the Easy Ensemble AdaBoost Classifier algorithm,I resampled the training data with RandomOversampler.
+The precision and recall average scores were 0.99 and 0.94 respectively with the balanced accuracy score 0.93.